 A demolition survey is more intrusive than a management survey and may break into areas of the structure that are not easily accessed during everyday use of the property.

 Again, the HSE strongly recommends using a UKAS accredited company.

-For example, work which normally requires a licensed asbestos contractor includes work with asbestos insulation board (AIB), asbestos lagging (usually found on pipes and in boiler rooms) and loose asbestos insulation (found in voids and loft spaces).
+For example, work that normally requires a licensed asbestos contractor includes work with asbestos insulation board (AIB), asbestos lagging (usually found on pipes and in boiler rooms) and loose asbestos insulation (found in voids and loft spaces).

-I’ve asked two employees to remove the structure.
+I have asked two employees to remove the structure.
 Could it be hazardous to their health and will I need to supply them with protective equipment?
 Do I need to make them aware of the risk?

 It is a legal requirement that any person that may disturb asbestos during the course of their work attends asbestos awareness training.
-They must also be able to demonstrate competency and this may involve further training including the “work with non-licensed asbestos materials” course.
+They must also be able to demonstrate competency and this may involve further training, including the “work with non-licensed asbestos materials” course.